 On Africa’s feminist frontlines, we need accessible care practices to sustain our movements

-Feminism is having its global moment – that heady feeling when a movement’s revolutionary demands are being heard by the majority, even echoed by the spokespeople of institutions that govern our lives.
+Feminism is having its global moment – that heady feeling when a movement’s revolutionary demands are being heard by the majority, and even echoed by the spokespeople of institutions that govern our lives.

-And yet – while calls to end rape cultures, defend reproductive choice, or take women’s economic marginalisation seriously are making mainstream news – feminists on the frontlines of these campaigns often face deeply worrying threats to their lives and security.
+And yet – while calls to end rape cultures, defend reproductive choice or take women’s economic marginalisation seriously are making mainstream news – feminists on the frontlines of these campaigns often face deeply worrying threats to their lives and security.

-Attacks on women’s political participation have increased globally according to new research, with a violent backlash against women leading protests, vying for political office, or speaking out in their communities.
+Attacks on women’s political participation have increased globally according to new research, with a violent backlash against women leading protests, vying for political office or speaking out in their communities.
 In Africa, recorded violence targeting women’s rights activists and women politicians has more than doubled since 2014.

-These serious, physical threats compound existing pressures that frontline feminists face, including daily triggers and vicarious trauma from constant exposure to the violation and distress of others.
+These serious physical threats compound existing pressures that frontline feminists face, including daily triggers and vicarious trauma from constant exposure to the violation and distress of others.

-Significantly, a growing tide of feminist initiatives have affirmed the urgency of wellbeing and care interventions – not as a luxury, but as an essential, core strategy to sustaining momentum for difficult work in such a hostile environment.
+Significantly, a growing tide of feminist initiatives have affirmed the urgency of well-being and care interventions – not as a luxury, but as an essential core strategy to sustaining momentum for difficult work in such a hostile environment.
 But, how do we do this?

 ‘A radical model of collective care’

-Although it’s rarely acknowledged, one of the most compelling and radical models of activist care was developed by women in Africa amid the AIDS epidemic – one of the most devastating gendered crises facing the continent in the late 20th century.
+Although it’s rarely acknowledged, one of the most compelling and radical models of activist care was developed by women in Africa during the AIDS epidemic – one of the most devastating gendered crises facing the continent in the late 20th century.

-Amid social and economic upheaval, I saw how positive women organically came together in communities across the continent – forming their own support groups to face the immediate realities of living with an infection that bore the weight of no cure, as well as vicious social stigma that drove many to depression.
+Amid social and economic upheaval, I saw how positive women organically came together in communities across the continent, forming their own support groups to face the immediate realities of living with an infection that bore the weight of no cure, as well as vicious social stigma that drove many to depression.

 These movements framed this as ‘positive living’ – a hopeful reframing of the stressful realities of seropositivity.
-And, through these initiatives, HIV+ women became pioneers of new discussions about wellbeing and care practices in African women’s activist communities.
+And through these initiatives, HIV+ women became pioneers of new discussions about well-being and care practices in African women’s activist communities.

 Enter the 21st century and self-care, like many of our social movement ideas and practices, is #ontrend.
-But the focus has shifted in the mainstream discussion onto individuals and consumer-based options for managing the stresses of oppression, or even just a tough day job.
+But the focus in the mainstream discussion has shifted on to individuals and consumer-based options for managing the stresses of oppression, or even just a tough day job.

 Much of this self-care content originates in the US, where there are (in general) more services – and different social cultures around the self, as well as care.
-As wonderful as bubble baths and hot yoga sessions may be, much of this is out of reach for the average African activist – for their cost, and their relative rarity in the contexts in which we live.
+As wonderful as bubble baths and hot yoga sessions may be, much of this is out of reach for the average African activist – because of their cost, and their relative rarity in the contexts in which we live.

 As with the peak of the AIDS epidemic, amid today’s anti-feminist backlash we need accessible care practices that build community as much as offer immediate individual support and regeneration.

-These include simple exercises – encouraging teams to frequently check in on their collective emotional state as a way to voice silenced questions around stress, fear and overwork.
+These include simple exercises, encouraging teams to frequently check in on their collective emotional state as a way to voice silenced questions around stress, fear and overwork.
 They also point to structural remedies – including psychosocial support for staff in organisational budgets – and advocate for donors to take this seriously.